-Filipino American baby names
+Filipino American names

 Andres manly, brave (honoring revolutionary hero Andres Bonifacio)